Moddable-OpenSource/moddable/documentation/xs/handle.md

 ## Example

-Please look at the *Piu* sources, which implement part of the *KinomaJS* programming interface on micro-controllers using the *Commodetto* graphics library.
+Please look at the *Piu* sources, which implement part of the *KinomaJS* programming interface on microcontrollers using the *Commodetto* graphics library.